-\subsection{Calculation of the Vacuum Potential}
+\subsection{Calculation of the vacuum potential}

-The effective operators in Eq.~\eqref{Effective DM Interaction} generate the DM self-scattering as shown in Fig.~\ref{fig: vac vs bkg diagram}.
+The effective operators in Eq.~\eqref{Effective DM Interaction} generate the DM self-scattering as shown in figure~\ref{fig: vac vs bkg diagram}.
 In the NR limit, the potential follows from the Fourier transform of the scattering amplitude; equivalently, it is determined by the discontinuity across the branch cut of this diagram's amplitude.
 Detailed calculations and general potential forms are provided in Appendix~\ref{appendix: Calculation of the massive neutrino vacuum potential}.
-The vacuum potential for both interactions is attractive and exhibits the same $1/r^5$ dependence in the short range limit ($r \ll m_\nu^{-1}$) as follows:
+The vacuum potential for both interactions is attractive and exhibits the same $1/r^5$ dependence in the short-range limit ($r \ll m_\nu^{-1}$), as follows:

 At long range ($r \gg m_\nu^{-1}$), the vacuum potential is exponentially suppressed.
-In particular, the vacuum potential for scalar and pseudoscalar interactions has different asymptotic form as $V^s_\text{vac} \sim \left (\frac{m_\nu^3}{r^7} \right)^{1/2}e^{-2m_\nu r}$ and $V^s_\text{vac} \sim \left (\frac{m_\nu}{r} \right)^{5/2}e^{-2m_\nu r}$, respectively.
+In particular, the vacuum potential for scalar and pseudoscalar interactions has different asymptotic form as $V^s_\text{vac} \sim \left (\frac{m_\nu^3}{r^7} \right)^{1/2}e^{-2m_\nu r}$ and $V^p_\text{vac} \sim \left (\frac{m_\nu}{r} \right)^{5/2}e^{-2m_\nu r}$, respectively.
 But this difference is small in the $r \gg m_\nu^{-1}$ regime.

-The qualitative features of the neutrino force from the effective interaction in Eq.~\eqref{Effective DM Interaction} -- attractiveness and the $r$-dependence -- follow from the optical theorem and dimensional analysis (see Ref.~\cite{Brax_2018}).
+The qualitative features of the neutrino force from the effective interaction in Eq.~\eqref{Effective DM Interaction} -- attractiveness and the $r$-dependence -- follow from the optical theorem and dimensional analysis (see ref.~\cite{Brax_2018}).
 In particular, the sign of the potential is fixed by the sign of the discontinuity across the branch cut, whereas the $1/r^5$ short-distance behavior is dictated by the dimensional analysis.

-\subsection{Calculation of the Background Potential}
+\subsection{Calculation of the background potential}

-We now derive the background potential of the scalar and pseudoscalar type interactions following Ref.~\cite{Ghosh_2023, Ghosh:2024qai} for the contact interaction.
+We now derive the background potential of the scalar and pseudoscalar type interactions following ref.~\cite{Ghosh_2023, Ghosh:2024qai} for the contact interaction.
 In the presence of a neutrino background, the corresponding background contributions of the matrix elements of both interactions are

 The background potential is obtained from the NR amplitude via Fourier transform.
 Since we are interested in the background effect on small-scale structures, we assume that the C$\nu$B is the most dominant due to its density and its presence in a long thermalization time.
 Due to the C$\nu$B isotropy, we can simplify the 3D-momentum integral to be in the form of the magnitude of the spatial momentum $\kappa$.
 Details are provided in Appendix~\ref{appendix: Calculation of the massive neutrino background potential}.
 The resulting isotropic background potentials are